Heading

 "Earth was made to protect and teach us.
 She mirrors the Intelligence of Creation itself—offering lessons in balance, adaptation, and restraint"

-Ecosystems react to invasive species in complex ways that often disrupt native biodiversity and ecosystem functions.
-Nature manages invaders primarily through natural ecological processes such as competition, predation, adaptation, and, in time, a new equilibrium.
+To understand why, we must look at how ecosystems react to sudden shifts.
+When an environment experiences a massive influx of a new species, ecosystems react to invasive species in complex ways that often disrupt native biodiversity and ecosystem functions.
+Nature itself manages invaders primarily through natural ecological processes such as competition, predation, adaptation, and, in time, a new equilibrium.

 Key Insight #1: Invasive species that cannot compete or integrate into the local ecosystem gradually disappear, while others outcompete native species until a new balance emerges.